-Project milestones

-The capstone project consists of three milestones.
-First, we need to create a unified approach to conduct our experiments, implement three methods that we covered in the motivation section, and make comparisons and conclusions based on the results.
-Second, we will create a python package and make the methods from the first milestone generic and independent of underlying models.
-That will ensure that our clients will be able to use the package in their environment.
+The capstone project consists of three objectives.
+First, we will compare a unified approach and compare to three known approaches.
+Second, we will create a python package that generalizes our approach and is independent of underlying models.
+That will ensure that our clients can use the package in their environment.
 Finally, we will work on a novel churn reduction method.
-We will incorporate knowledge gained from the previous two steps.

-Experiments

-To conduct a thorough experiment, we will implement knowledge distillation, anchor, and label smoothing methods on different classification models using various data types.
+Methods

+Experimental Approaches

+We have identified three possible label modification methods to reduce prediction churn: knowledge distillation, anchor, and label smoothing.
+Each technique is independent of the underlying prediction model.
+We will test each of these using the same data and underlying models to compare the effectiveness of each approach.

+Knowledge Distillation

+Developed in 2015, knowledge distillation decreases the complexity of deep learning models by introducing a teacher model.
+After training a teacher model, a student model, which is usually much simpler, learns from the first model by parroting predictions.
+In our context, a student model learns more information from soft labels than from hard ones.
+Introducing soft labels creates meaningful geometry in the label space and gives richer vector representation and useful attributes such as similarity, distance, and angles.
+Knowledge distillation is equivalent under mild assumptions to constraint churn optimization.
+Since the constraint optimization approach is more involved, churn reduction using distillation is the first candidate for implementation.
+The main limitation of this method is that it can not be used with the classical machine learning models, and it is bound to neural networks.

+Anchor Method

+The anchor method employs Markov Chain Monte Carlo (MCMC) method and two stabilizing operators this method can be used with a wider range of machine learning models.

+Label Smoothing

+Label smoothing uses the K-Nearest Neighbors algorithm instead of a teacher model for finding similar data points using the logit layer of a neural network that is used as a helper model.
+Further, they combine local and global smoothing to produce modified labels.

+Data, Models, and Metrics

+We will test our approaches on different classification models with various data types to understand how we may reduce prediction churn in multiple scenarios.
 Namely, ResNet for image classification, Bidirectional LSTM for sentiment analysis (text classification), and TabNet for tabular data classification.
 The data sets we have selected are CIFAR 10 (Canadian Institute for Advanced Research), Online News Popularity, and IMDB reviews.
-CIFAR 10 is a collection of images 32 by 32 pixels.
-This data set contains 60000 samples and 10 classes.
-Online news popularity is a tabular data set with 40000 samples, 60 features and 2 classes.
-Imdb online review is textual data with 2 prediction classes and it contains 60000 reviews.
-We have chosen these particular data sets for the following reasons.
-First, we do not have access to our client’s data as we mentioned earlier.
-Second, these data sets are widely used in the machine learning community and in research.
-Finally, the data volume is large enough to train neural networks and satisfies our computation capacity.
+CIFAR 10 is a collection of 60,000 images (32 by 32 pixels) across ten classes.
+Online news popularity is a tabular data set with 40,000 samples, 60 features, and two classes.
+IMDB online review is textual data with two prediction classes containing 60,000 reviews.
+We have chosen these particular data sets due to their popularity and their large data volume to train neural networks and satisfy our computation capacity.

 The models we will employ have sensible default hyperparameters in place.
-Having consulted with our client we have come to a decision not to conduct a hyperparameter tuning at least during the initial stage of our experiments.
-Later on we might optimize hyperparameters of student models since our client has pointed out that the main focus should be on these models.
-If we use hyperparameters tuning we will employ the Ray framework.
+We will not conduct a hyperparameter tuning because our solution is focused on model training.
+If we use hyperparameters tuning, we will employ the Ray framework.